 - I understood just enough about technology.
 Other than a summer class I took during college to learn the Basic programming language, raw HTML coding was the extent of my technical skills.
 Many of you may be wondering how technical you must be in order to become a product manager.
 The majority of PMs I know do not have a CS or engineering degree, but most of them do have a basic understanding of how coding works.
 So do what you can to at least have a conversation with engineers and be able to ask good questions.

-Of course, this isn’t a comprehensive list of skill needed to become a product manager.
+Of course, this isn’t a comprehensive list of traits needed to become a product manager.
 I’m simply sharing insights from my own experience with the hopes that it will help you develop the skills and traits you need to break into this exciting career.

 Why is it so hard to break into in the first place?
 Let me drop some juicy data on you.